 What to do in Bandar Seri Begawan, Brunei

-Bandar Seri Begawan is a great stop over city or for a 24 hour quick visit.
+Bandar Seri Begawan is a great stop over city or for a 24 hour quick visit to Brunei.
 It’s quite compact and the main tourist attractions are located close to each other.
 Start with the Sultan Omar Ali Saifuddin Mosque.
 This is the most impressive mosque in the city surrounded by water.
-You can have a look inside as well, but you are not allowed to take pictures and woman have to be completely covered up.
+You can have a look inside as well, but you are not allowed to take pictures and woman have to be completely covered up including head scarf as Brunei is a muslim country.

 After visiting the Sultan Omar Ali Saifuddin Mosque, head to the waterfront to relax or a stroll along the boulevard.
-There are lots of tiny boats, you can choose to have a cruise with, and they will show you the water village containing tiny little houses build on the water for an entire community who actually lives there.
+There are lots of tiny boats with super friendly people who can take you on a little cruise to Bandar Seri Begawan’s water village where you can see the tiny houses build on the water for an entire community who actually live there.

-Another great mosque we found a bit further from the city ( around 3 km ), but on a walking distance from our hotel was the jame’ sari sultan hassanal bolkiah Mosque.
-It`s Brunei`s biggest mosque, and the colours and building style is amazing.
-If you have time make sure you visit this mosque during sunset so you have a good impression of it by daylight and you also get a look of the golden lights when it starts to get dark.
+Another great mosque we found a bit further from the city ( around 3 km ) but on a walking distance from our hotel was the Jame Sari Sultan Hassanal Bolkiah Mosque.
+It’s Brunei’s biggest mosque, and the colours and building style is amazing.
+If you have time make sure you visit this mosque during sunset so you will have a good impression of it by daylight and you also get a look of the golden lights when it starts to get dark.

 Where to stay in Bandar Seri Begawan, Brunei

-We stayed in the Palm Garden hotel in Bandar Seri Begawan for 1 night.
-This hotel is located at walking distance of a shopping mall and some restaurants and shops.
+We stayed at the Palm Garden hotel in Bandar Seri Begawan for 1 night.
+This 3 star hotel is located at walking distance of a shopping mall and some restaurants and shops.
 The rooms are a bit to dark for our taste, but spacious and luxurious.
-Staff is very friendly and they ve got a really nice, modern and great styled restaurant where you can have a delicious meal.
-There is also a refreshing pool and a fitness centre.
+Staff is very friendly and they have got a really nice, modern styled restaurant where you can have a delicious meal.
+There is also a refreshing pool to jump in and a fitness centre.
 So basically this hotel has everything you need for a relaxed stay.
 For more info and pictures click here

-Another really cool accommodation is the F1 Water village lodge.
-With a scenic view of Sultan Omar Ali Saifuddien Mosque and the Water Village and close to all the tourist attraction this is a great location for a great price!
+If you want to stay in a really cool AirBnb accommodation in Brunei, the F1 Water village lodge is a great option.
+With a scenic view of Sultan Omar Ali Saifuddien Mosque, the Water Village and close to all the main tourist attractions of Bandar Seri Begawan, this accomodation has a great location for a great price!
 Book via this link to get a $50 dollar off your first booking with AirBnb, so you definitely score a bargain!